SheetJSDev/xlsx-nw-demo/README.md

 # XLSX node-webkit demo

-This has been tested using the prebuilt osx nw 0.8 binary <http://dl.node-webkit.org/v0.10.0-rc1/node-webkit-v0.10.0-rc1-osx-ia32.zip>
+This has been tested using the prebuilt nw 0.10.3 binary

 ## Installation